Rajsoni03/SysConn/data/README.md

-# System Flask Config
+# Data Directory

-This directory contains configuration files for the System Flask application.
+This directory contains data files used by the `system_flask` project.

+## Structure

+- Store datasets, configuration files, or other resources required by the application.
+- Do not commit sensitive or large files to version control.

-## Files
+## Config File

 - `config.json`: Main configuration file for the application.
 It includes settings such as authentication tokens, sudo passwords, and other configurable parameters.

-## Example
+### Example

 ```json
 {